|Host Institutions:||Semester and Academic Year programs:

 - Segovia (day excursion) – The history of Segovia dates back to the Celts – even before the Romans, who took power of the city in about 75 BC.
 Segovia has some of the most unforgettable sites in Spain, such as the Roman aqueducts built in 81 AD that, amazingly, still carried water into the city until the mid 19th century.
 The stunning Alcázar of Segovia, a castle and fortress, sits on a hill overlooking the city and was the inspiration for Walt Disney’s Cinderella Castle!

 - ROOM & BOARD: With a Spanish host family – rooms may be double occupancy.
 We cannot guarantee you a single room.
 Includes daily breakfast and dinner and 1 load of laundry per week.
-Students may opt out of housing and arrange their own accommodation and meals, if desired, and will be credited the room & board portion of their program fees.
 For further details about living with a host family, please click here!

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.